Kopp Verlag: Topics and publications

-Founded by the former policeman Jochen Kopp, the company ships up to 25,000 books per day and has about 60 employees, according to its own account.
+Founded by the former policeman Jochen Kopp, the company ships up to 25,000 books per day and has about 80 employees, according to its own account.

 Among the topics addressed by Kopp's books are ancient astronauts, ufology, the phantom time hypothesis, creationism, astrology, geomancy, Germanic mythology, Islamism, Freiwirtschaft and "gender and gender mainstreaming".

-In addition to Kopp exklusiv, an eight-page newsletter, the company publishes Kopp Online, a website with articles and previously also videos covering the abovementioned topics.
-Articles of note include one by Eva Herman approving of the 2010 Love Parade disaster as a response by "other powers" to the "shameless display", one by Udo Ulfkotte about how the 2011 E. coli outbreak was supposedly spread by "oriental" farmhands waging a "fecal jihad", and one by Gerhard Wisnewski about the supposed transsexuality of Michelle Obama.
+Eva Herman was approving of the 2010 Love Parade disaster as a response by "other powers" to the "shameless display", one by Udo Ulfkotte about how the 2011 E. coli outbreak was supposedly spread by "oriental" farmhands waging a "fecal jihad", and one by Gerhard Wisnewski about the supposed transsexuality of Michelle Obama.

 In addition to its own books and media, Kopp also sells books by other publishers as well as food and survival equipment.